IonutCorbu/ICUA-Pharmacy/README.md

 - **RegisterActivity**
   Allows new users to create accounts.
   **Vulnerabilities:**
   - Credentials are logged in plaintext (risk of sensitive data exposure via logs).

 - **LoginActivity**
   Allows existing users to log in.
   **Vulnerabilities:**
   - Credentials are stored in SharedPreferences without encryption (risk of credential theft).

 - **AdminLoginActivity**
   Special login for admins.
   **Vulnerabilities:**
   - Admin credentials are hardcoded in the app (easy to extract and misuse).

 - **AdminDashboardActivity**
   Displays the list of products for admins.
   **Vulnerabilities:**
   - **Not exported** — protected from unauthorized external access.

 - **AddProductActivity**
   Form for adding new products (admin only).
   **Vulnerabilities:**
   - Exported, accessible without authentication, enabling unauthorized product additions.

+- **DisplayReviewActivity**
+  Shows user review content by filename input.
+  **Vulnerabilities:**
+  - Executes shell command `cat <filename>` directly using user input without sanitization, leading to **command injection vulnerability**.
+  - An attacker can craft malicious input to execute arbitrary commands on the device.

 ---